The-da-vinci/powershell-which/README.md

 # Powershell-which

-`powershell-which` is a function that finds the path of the executable for a given command in the current PowerShell session, similar to the `which` command in Unix/Linux systems.
-It uses the `Get-Command` cmdlet to search for the command and returns the path using the `Definition` property of the output.
+`PowerShell-which` is a handy PowerShell function that emulates the `which` command in Unix/Linux environments.
+It aids users in locating the executable path for a specific command within their current PowerShell session.
+This function leverages the `Get-Command` cmdlet to identify the command and fetches the executable path using the `Definition` property.

 ## Installation

-To use `powershell-which`, you will need to add the function to your PowerShell profile file.
-To do this, follow these steps:
+Setting up `PowerShell-which` in your PowerShell environment involves adding the function to your PowerShell profile file.
+Here's how you can do it:

 1. Open PowerShell and run the following command to find the path of your profile file:
    `$profile.CurrentUserAllHosts `